 4. Cardio & Functional Exercises

 Although yoga makes you strong and flexible, adding cardio can take your physical practice to a whole new level.
-Even the most dynamic Vinyasa yoga classes lack the stamina required by aerobic exercises like jogging, swimming and cycling.
+Even the most dynamic Vinyasa yoga classes lack the stamina required by aerobic exercises like jogging, swimming, rowing and cycling.
 With improved cardiovascular health, you’ll notice your yoga practice would flow much easier without fatigue.
 Best yet, take it outside and enjoy the fresh air in nature.
 Functional exercises like burpees, triceps dips and squats are the best way to strengthen the muscles used in yoga.
 Yoga in itself will strengthen most of our muscle groups, however functional exercises can specifically target certain areas, thus balancing out your body.
 Consider trying out the gymnastic rings, which develops coordination, core stabilization, flexibility and strength throughout the body.

 5. Yin Yoga

 Sometimes the best way to improve is take it back a notch.
 This couldn’t be truer than with the beautiful practice of Yin Yoga, which has many benefits that can’t be achieved through other practices.
 According to the Complete Guide To Yin Yoga by Bernie Clark, up to 47% of the body’s resistance comes from the joint’s rigidity, followed by its muscles and fascia.
 Through a slow and considered sequence, Yin Yoga involves holding poses (most lying down on the mat) for around 3 to 5 minutes.
 It is the best form of yoga practice out there for releasing the fascia located deep inside of the body and for mobilizing the joints.
 Try starting with Yin Yoga 3 times a week and you’ll soon start to notice the difference in your flexibility.
 Many studios now offer Yin Yoga as part of their yoga class timetable.
 Click here for free Yin Yoga sequences.